 - 80 g cream flour

 - 5 ml baking powder

 - Pinch of sea salt

 Optional items to add for sweet fritters: spoonful of honey and 5 ml of any of the following: cinnamon, cloves, cardamom or nutmeg.
 For savory fritters add fresh herbs like thyme, rosemary and oregano plus more salt, pepper and a pinch of chili for extra heat.

 Dandelion flowers will close within about 20-30 minutes after being picked so it is important to make the fritters immediately upon harvesting.

 Mix dry ingredients then slowly add the milk and beat in the egg.
 Add the sweet or savory ingredients, as desired.
 Dip the flower blossoms into the batter, coating well.
 Fry until golden brown.
 Best if eaten immediately.

 Brigit Celebrations 2023

 To celebrate the arrival of spring and the coming of Brigit, we are hosting a series of in-person and online events.
-Try an Imbolc Forest Bathing Walk, join in special celebratory evening with a guided meditation by Zoom, or visit the Garden for a free Brigit’s Cross-making and Brídeog workshop.
+Join in special celebratory afternoon with a guided meditation, by Zoom for our overseas friends, or visit the Garden for a free Brigit’s Cross-making and Brídeog workshop.
 See all current events here.

 – Written by Tonja Reichley who is a herbalist, student of Celtic heritage and pilgrimage guide.
 Learn more at dancingwiththewildcom.